 TCT Summer Camp is accessible for kids of all levels and backgrounds; its camps are classified as “Exposure,” “Training” and “Professional,” with Exposure being a great, low-pressure place for kids to start.
 As its name suggests, Exposure Camp literally exposes kids to the performing arts, and are open and accessible for all Cincy kids.

 Of course, TCT Summer Camp also has many elements of the classic summer camp experience: the kids did crafts, played games and learned funny jokes and songs.
-The counselors were absolutely awesome — in particular, Mr. Kyle, really encouraged Julian’s love for comedy and acted as a kind of mentor for him.
+The counselors were absolutely awesome — in particular, Mr. Kyle, really encouraged Julian’s creativity and acted as a mentor for him.
 As a parent, this camp experience was really everything I could have hoped for – and more.

-It may be March, but summer break is going to be here before you know it!
+It may be February, but summer break is going to be here before you know it.
 TCT Summer Camp registration is open now, and there’s a great mix of camps for any interest and ability.
-I’ll be signing Julian up for another Exposure Camp this summer, and I know it will be a memorable and fun experience for my little comedian.
+I’ll be signing Julian up for another Exposure Camp this summer, and I know it will be a memorable and fun experience for my little performer.